Populist parties are the political groupings of the 21st century. Insurgents who get social media right can make big gains. But not all succeed.

 The two parties’ social media strategies contrasted starkly.
 An analysis by digital agency 89Up showed the Brexit Party generated only 13% of political party posts on Facebook and Twitter during the European Parliament campaign, yet generated 51% of social media shares.

-The campaign stuck to simple, emotional messages.
+The media campaign stuck to simple, emotional messages.

 By comparison, Change UK spent more than £100,000 ($125,000) on Facebook advertisements — five times more than the Brexit Party.
 But it garnered barely 1% of social media shares.